steven-mi/newsgen/gpt2-service/README.md

 ```

 ## Run in production
-Create a `.env` file with the IP and a token for the service.
-The service runs on port 9000 by default.
+Create a `.env` file with the domain on which the GPT-2 service is available.
 ```
-SERVICE_IP=localhost
-SERVICE_SECRET=QCY?tAnfk?aZ?iwrNwnxIlR6CTf:G3gf:90Latabg@5241AB`R
+SERVER_DOMAIN=localhost:9000
 ```

 ## Available Requests